Both confronting yet stimulating, whilst peaceful and inspiring, it’s the contrasts that make India so special.

 How to see it now

-This evocative tour will leave you in awe as you tour Rajasthan’s romantic past and ensuring splendour, visiting extraordinary forts, marvellous palaces and exquisite havelis, witnessing the ancient tales and stories from each city come to life.
+This two-week evocative tour will leave you in awe as you tour Rajasthan’s romantic past and ensuring splendour, visiting extraordinary forts, marvellous palaces and exquisite havelis, witnessing the ancient tales and stories from each city come to life.

 7. Pondicherry – a taste of France in India